-Additionally, consider using the use of Access Control Lists (ACL's) in named.conf to limit who can query your name server.
-For example, internal name servers should not respond to outside requests.
+Additionally, consider the use of Access Control Lists (ACL's) in /etc/named.conf to limit who can query your name server.
+For example, Internal name servers should not respond to outside requests.
 Large Enterprises run multiple name servers so this should not be an issue.
 However, smaller organizations may not be able to deploy internal and external name servers and should consider this precaution.

-3.18 Only Enable SQL Server Processes If Absolutely Necessary
+3.17 Only Enable SQL services If Absolutely Necessary

-Is this machine an SQL (database) server?
+Question: Is this machine an SQL (database) server?
 If the answer to this question is yes, proceed with the actions below.